vivian-1372/personal2/content/blog/121621-covid-trust/index.md

+---
----title: "COVID-19 Concern and Citizen Trust in Different Institutions"author: "Vivian Nguyen"date: "2021-12-16"tags: ["COVID", "trust", "CDC", "partisanship", "politicization", "vaccine"]categories:   - Political Psychology---
+title: "COVID-19 Concern and Citizen Trust in Different Institutions"
+author: "Vivian Nguyen"
+date: "2021-12-16"
+tags: ["COVID", "trust", "CDC", "partisanship", "politicization", "vaccine"]
+categories:
+  - Political Psychology
+---

 ## Overview

-February 2022

 Note: I wrote this paper for Government 1372: Political Psychology, a data science in the Harvard Government department.
 At this point, I was